iteratec/mattermost-integration-github/README.md

 All other events will report back to GitHub with `400 Not Implemented`.

 ## Known issues

-- Channel names need to use the spelling that is used in their URL (the channel ID), e.g. instead of `Town Square` it needs to be `town-square`.

 - If you set a custom username (as shown in the default config), make sure you also set **Enable webhooks and slash commands to override usernames** under **Custom Integrations** in the System Console to **True**.
 Otherwise the bots username will be that of the person that setup the Mattermost integration.